gbmhunter/CsvCpp/README.rst

 ========= ========== ===================================================================================================
 Version    Date       Comment
 ========= ========== ===================================================================================================
-v1.0.0.0  2014/04/07 Initial commit.
+v1.1.0.0  2014/04/08 Added portable logging capability (debug and error messages) with Log.hpp/.cpp.
+Added ability to specify the line delimiting characters in CsvCpp::Parser, closes #3.
+Added related unit tests for various types of delimiters.
+Added unit test for when the last line does not have the line delimiting character.
+Edited README.
+Parser no longer causes segmentation fault if last line does not have a line delimitier, closes #1.
+Unit tests no longer leave left-over test.csv files, closes #2. v1.0.0.0  2014/04/07 Initial commit.
 Parser performs basic CSV file decoding into a CsvTable object.
 Basic unit test makes sure than the Parser object can read a simple CSV file correctly.
 ========= ========== ===================================================================================================